pietro31700/bagpipes/README.rst

     Where wavelengths must be in Angstrom and sensitivity in erg/(s*AA*cm^2).
 If "R_curve" is also provided to the model, the noise is added to the spectrum and than convolved with "R_curve" specifications.

   + The new key "R_curve_multiplier" has been added to allow for target that do not completely fill the slit.
-    The resolving power curve provided is multiplied by this coefficient (probably it should greater than 1)
+    The resolving power curve provided is multiplied by this coefficient (probably it should greater than 1).
+It can be also be left as a free parameter (this can be slow).

+    Note: "R_curve" use the definition of resolving power as gaussian PSF separated by 1FWHM

 Any previous python file written for the standard bagpipes package works as usual.